Charlotte Moorman: Annual Avant Garde Festival of New York

 In 1963 Moorman founded the Annual Avant Garde Festival of New York, which presented the experimental music of the Fluxus group and Happenings alongside performance, kinetic art, and video art.
 Despite the event's title the festival was not held annually.
 There were fifteen festivals from 1963 to 1980.
 In addition, the festivals were often organized at unique locations such as Shea Stadium, Grand Central Station, the World Trade Center, and the Staten Island Ferry.

-As well as being a star performer of avant-garde pieces, she was an effective spokesperson and negotiator for advanced art, charming the bureaucracies of New York and other major cities into co-operating and providing facilities for controversial and challenging performances.
+As well as being a star performer of avant-garde pieces, Moorman was a spokesperson and negotiator for advanced art, petitioning New York and other major cities into co-operating and providing facilities for controversial and challenging performances.
 The years of the Avant Garde Festival marked a period of unparalleled understanding and good relations between advanced artists and local authorities.
-Friend and artist Jim McWilliams' created numerous memorable pieces for her to perform at the New York Avant Garde Festivals, including Sky Kiss which involved her hanging suspended from helium-filled weather balloons for the Sixth Avant Garde Festival, and The Intravenous Feeding of Charlotte Moorman for the 1973 edition.
+Friend and artist Jim McWilliams' created numerous pieces for Moorman to perform at the New York Avant Garde Festivals, including Sky Kiss which involved her hanging suspended from helium-filled weather balloons for the Sixth Avant Garde Festival, and The Intravenous Feeding of Charlotte Moorman for the 1973 edition.